Planning Geek Forums

 Class E (commercial, business or service)

-See ‘What is an Agricultural Unit‘ as you can only do this once per agricultural unit.
+See ‘What is an Agricultural Unit‘ as you can only do this once per agricultural unit, although multiple buildings can be changed until the 1,000 sq m is used.

-So if you need an office, gym, café, hotel or storage in the countryside Class R might be an ideal permitted development option for you.
+So if you need an office, gym, cafรฉ, hotel or storage in the countryside, Class R might be an ideal permitted development option for you.
 But please see below regarding the real use class!

 However, just like “Class Q” certain criteria must be met: